mario6385/Among-us-4/README.md

 |You must survive the game by fooling the Impostor(s) and killing everyone.|
 |----------|

-Predator is a role that only appears When there are 3 impostor in the game or that role appears by less than 100% chance. **reason is that the impostor doesn't know who predator is.** Predator is known as impostor if they are ejected. if they win with impostor, only impostor win.
-But when  They can kill impostor. if they assassinate sheriff, their kill cooldown will be deleted. if they kill jester, their assassinate cooldown will increase. if they assassinate other player, they will get ablity.\
+Predator is a role that only appears When there are 3 impostor in the game or that role appears by less than 100% chance. **reason is that the impostor doesn't know who predator is.** Predator is known as impostor if they are ejected. if they win with any impostor alive, only impostor win.
+They can kill impostor. if they assassinate sheriff, their kill cooldown will be deleted. if they kill jester, their assassinate cooldown will increase. if they assassinate other player, they will get ablity.\
 settings
 | Name | Description | Range | Default |
 |----------|:-------------:|:------:|:------:|